montogeek/laravel-docs-es/extending.md

 ### Writing The Session Extension

 Note that our custom session driver should implement the `SessionHandlerInterface`.
-This interface is included in the PHP 5.4+ core.
-If you are using PHP 5.3, the interface will be defined for you by Laravel so you have forward-compatibility.
 This interface contains just a few simple methods we need to implement.
 A stubbed MongoDB implementation would look something like this:

 	class MongoHandler implements SessionHandlerInterface {